vsay01/Android-Studio-MVP-Template-Google-Architecture-Plugin/README.md

-# MVP Setup Plugin
+# MVP Generator Plugin

 <!--  [![Build](https://github.com/vsay01/Android-Studio-MVP-Template-Google-Architecture-Plugin/workflows/Build/badge.svg)][gh:build] -->

 <!-- Plugin description -->

+An Android Studio Plugin for setting Model-View-Presenter (MVP) template; the template is inspired by google samples/ android architecture.
+It works with Android Studio 4.1.

 Starting with Android Studio 4.1, Google ended its support for custom FreeMarker templates. :( Now you can’t just write your FTL files and put them in a template folder of Android Studio

-So here is an Android Studio Plugin for setting Model-View-Presenter (MVP) template; the template is inspired by google samples/ android architecture

 **Important:** The main goal of this template is to speed up the development process using android mvp template.
 It also shows how to create a set of files using template files in Android Studio.
 This template was successfully tested with Android 4.1.2.